hongroklim/world-campus/README.md

 average of all universities will be appended for some specifications.
 In regard of the city and country, its basic information and global rankings will appear.
 For each item, user can input one's subjective ratings, like 1 to 5.
 Besides of them, the user's custom criteria can be modified.

+For each university's statistics, the indicator shows its global ranking, regional ranking and South Korea's one together.

+#### Images

+The university's location will be displayed with the external map API.
+The images of university or city will be shown through the picture slides which can be changed.

 #### External Links